-NOTE #4 INTEREST BEARING DEPOSITS
+NOTE # 4 INVESTMENTS

-The Assessor has time certificate of deposits with maturity dates greater than 90 days.
+At December 31, 2023, the Assessor had investments of \$242,760 that were time certificates of deposit with maturity dates greater than 90 days.
 These deposits are stated at cost, which approximates market.
 Under state law, these deposits, and the resulting bank balances, must be secured by federal deposit insurance or the pledge of securities owned by the fiscal agent bank.
 The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount of deposit with the fiscal agent bank.
 These securities are held in the name of the pledging fiscal agent bank in a holding or custodial bank that is mutually acceptable to both parties.
-Deposit balances (bank balances) at December 31, 2021, are secured as follows:
+All deposits were covered by FDIC insurance for 2023.

-Time deposit balances\$ 341,373Federal Deposit InsuranceAnd Bank Collateral\$ 341,373 securities are held by the broker or dealer, or by its trust department or agent, but not in the Assessor's name.
+Pledged securities in Category 3 include uninsured or unregistered investments for which the securities are held by the broker or dealer, or by its trust department or agent, but not in the Assessor's name.
 Even though the pledged securities are considered uncollateralized (Category 3), Louisiana Revised Statue 39:1229 imposes a statutory requirement on the custodial bank to advertise and sell the pledged securities within 10 days of being notified by the Assessor that the fiscal agent has failed to pay deposited funds upon demand.